welch-lab/new-welch-lab/_pages/aboutme.md

 Academic [CV]({{'/downloads/JoshuaWelch-MCV-11-20-22.pdf' | url}})

 Personal:
 When I'm not working, I spend a lot of time with my wife and kids.
 I enjoy running, biking, and swimming outdoors.
-I love playing classical piano--you can hear some of my recordings on my[SoundCloud channel](https://on.soundcloud.com/ppr1C).
+I love playing classical piano&mdash;you can hear some of my recordings on my [SoundCloud channel](https://on.soundcloud.com/ppr1C).
 I also play piano and guitar at my [church](https://www.redeemera2.org/).
 I recently helped to launch the [Michigan Christian Study Center](https://michigancsc.org/).